 I serve these spring rolls with my Homemade Ranch Dip.
 The combination is out of this world delicious!

-You can even make these spring rolls ahead of time as they freeze quite well.
-Be sure to keep rolls in a single layer to prevent them from sticking together.
-I place them on a cookie sheet lined with parchment paper to freeze.
+Yes, make these spring rolls ahead of time as they freeze quite well.
+Place them on a cookie sheet lined with parchment paper to freeze.
 Once frozen, the spring rolls can be stored together in a freezer bag.

 Most local grocery stores now stock spring roll wrappers.
-If you can't find them there your local Asian grocery store is sure to have them.
 They usually come in 2 sizes.
-For this recipe, I used the large size as you are filling with about 2 tablespoons of filling.
+For this recipe, I used the large size to allow for filling with about 2 tablespoons of the baked potato mixture.
 Although spring rolls wrappers are very thin they are actually very easy to work with.

 Some tips for making the perfect Loaded Baked Potato Spring Rolls: